xuyang-liu16/VidCom2/README.md

 pip install -e ".[train]"
 ```

-3. install lmms-eval
+3. Install lmms-eval:

-If you want to measure the time and video memory, please use the custom installation.
+If you want to measure the latency and GPU memory, please use the custom installation.
 ```Shell
 cd lmms-eval
 pip install -e .